Make great trades. Avoid bad ones.

 QQQ

-1) Great Entry Fails Stop Out and Trapped Traders
+1) Great Pattern and Entry Fails Stop Out or wait for BO PB RBO

 2) Trend RT 25% 50% 75% or 3-4 Pushes to DB DT BOPB HNS RBO or RT